Original Agreement: 2-21-03

 Outreach and Communication

-December 5, 2005 – Met with SMC representatives and provided them with OSHA’s Laminated Cold Stress Cards (Addresses recognition of symptoms and precautions to take relating to cold Stress) for handing out to their members.
-In Addition, a copy of a joint OSHA/nhtsa document titled "Tips for Safe Winter Driving" was provided to the SMC representative for placing it in their winter newsletters.
+December 8, 2006 - Met with SMC representatives and provided them with OSHA's Laminated Cold Stress Cards (Addresses recognition of symptoms and precautions to take relating to cold Stress) for handing out to their members.
+In Addition, information on holiday safety, safe winter driving, and OSHA web page use were provided to the SMC representatives for providing to their members and placing in their winter newsletters.

 SMC representatives have called throughout the year to discuss various relevant compliance/policy issues and request a variety of OSHA publications (Mainly geared to General Industry).